Tailor Brands logo

 Step 4: Create an operating agreement

 Although you are not required to file an operating agreement with the SOS when registering your North Dakota LLC, creating one is an essential step in the formation and operation of your LLC.
 Governed by the provisions of the North Dakota Uniform Limited Liability Company Act (ULLCA), an operating agreement provides the framework for how your LLC will be financed, managed, and operated once formed.
-According to the ULLCA, the operating agreement governs the following:
+According to the ULLCA, the North Dakota LLC operating agreement will govern the following:

 The operating agreement (“OA”) will specify how the LLC is to be managed.
 A North Dakota LLC can be member-managed, board-managed, or manager-managed.
 The default form of management is a member-managed LLC in North Dakota unless the Operating Agreement specifically states that the LLC is to be manager or board-managed.